The Incredible Highs (And Mighty Lows) Of Older Women Solo Travel

 Mannequins with headscarves in a shop

 • Being sick alone is no fun.
 I can be a real grouch when I’m sick – but mostly, I want people to bring me things because I can’t move or get up.
-When you’re on your own, that option disappears, and there’s no one around to grump at or to cater to your needs.
+When you’re on your own, that option disappears, and there’s no one around to grump at or to reach for a glass.

 • I would get caught off guard.
 Like everyone, I’ve formed stereotypes in my mind – I expect certain people and places to be a certain way and getting rid of my stereotypes could be challenging, especially without someone to talk things over with.

 • I got burned out.
 Travel burnout is a very real thing.
 There were days I wasn’t sure I could continue: too many churches/mosques/ruins/impersonal rooms/development projects.
 Too much of everything, too many changes, too much motion.
-It passed quickly.
+But the feeling passed quickly.

 • Coming home was even harder than traveling.
 I had to deal with reverse culture shock: when I came home, everything was the same, but everything was different – I can’t quite explain it other than by saying that it took me quite some time to feel like I fit in.

-The beauty of going solo was the learning and the discovery, especially the self-discovery.
 I started with baby steps, thinking I’d only be gone for six months.
-But I kept going and looking back, that one solo journey was the best gift I have ever given myself.
+But I kept going and looking back, that one major solo journey was the best gift I could ever have given myself.

 Solo travel pin